EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Changelog ==

+= 1.7.1 – March 13th, 2020 =
+* Fixes a bug with product display in certain conditions.

 = 1.7.0 – March 10th, 2020 =
 * Toggle the content filter on or off setting added.
 Use this to help with compatibility.
 * Support WooCommerce 4.0.